Summer War: Civilian casualties

-Alongside the battle against the partisan group and the Soviet forces and the reintroduction of the Scorched Earth policy, the NKVD committed acts of terror against the civilian population, burning buildings, because their occupants were seen as co-conspirators.
+Alongside the battle against the partisan group and the Soviet forces and the reintroduction of the scorched earth policy, the NKVD committed acts of terror against the civilian population, burning buildings, because their occupants were seen as co-conspirators.
 Thousands of other civilians were killed, while many towns, schools, services, and other buildings were torched.
-In August 1941, the whole population of Viru-Kabala were killed, including a six-day-old infant and a two year old child.
-The Soviets' Destruction battalions also occasionally burned people alive.
-Overall, the battalions killed 1,850 unarmed civilians or partisans.
+In August 1941, the whole population of Viru-Kabala were killed, including a six-day-old infant and a two-year-old child.
+The Soviet destruction battalions also occasionally burned people alive.
+Overall, the battalions killed 1,850 partisans or unarmed civilians.

+German troops and their Estonian collaborators also perpetrated the murder of Estonian civilians, including Jews, Roma, ethnic Estonians accused of having communist communist sympathies, and their families.